 We recommend Pinterest to help organize these images, especially for this challenge.
-It’s a great place to search and share ideas.
+It’s a great place to search for and share ideas.
 Past participants have set up a board just for outfit inspiration.
-Feel free to share your boards in the comment section below.
+Feel free to share your boards in our Facebook group.
 It’s fun to see everyone’s boards and sharing gives inspiration to others.

 Define your Lifestyle

-Complete both of these challenges before next Tuesday’s post.
+Complete both of these challenges before you start the next round of challenges.

 P.S.
 As we go through the process we’ll be updating our Wear to Work, Shoe, and Denim Closets with recommendations based off of your questions and needs, and are working on setting up a Basics and Weekend Closet, so be sure to check them out periodically.